kmels/kmels.net/posts/topics/My favorite Pink Floyd songs.markdown

  * **Echoes**: I think this might be my all time favorite.
 The very first note calls for attention.
-Special about it is, its direct relationship to nature.
+Special about it is, its direct relationship to nature, where everything seems so calm and fluid.
 23 amazing minutes making this track one of the very finest master pieces of sound ever created by a group of musicians.